kdoore/1335GitBook/typed-variables.md

 ###Modulus Operator

 The modulus operator `%` calculates the remainder of integer division.
-Modulus is often used to determine if a number is odd or even where n % 2 equals 0 if n is even.:
+Modulus is often used to determine if a number is odd or even where n % 2 equals 0 if n is even.
+Modulus restricts values to within a limited range, example: someVal % 12;  In the case where 12 is the value to the right of the modulus operator, values can range from 0 to 11, always 1 less than the modulus variable.

 ```java
 println( 5 % 2 );   // 1    2 goes into 5 two times with a remainder of 1